EsraaAkram/ApplixirExample/README.md

 # ApplixirExample:
+This is an Example on how to add Applixir Ads in your app The project contains java and kotin Examples:

-Technical content writing about How to Integrate AppLixir Ads to your Android App:
+# Technical content writing about How to Integrate AppLixir Ads to your Android App:
 -I helped Writing AppLixir Android Documentations about, How do you use AppLixir sdk to add Video Ads in to your android App or Game.

 -Started by testing the previous documentation and edit the code Examples for implementing ads to any Android App, and How to make it less steps, clearer and faster to any android Developer to add ads.